 A Sulawesi Trade Ware Collection

-The 21 ceramic pieces in this collection were purchased from a shop on the west coast of Sulawesi in 1972, and in Ujung Pandang (Makassar) where I had been studying Indonesian.
-The larger pieces were purchased from itinerant vendors in Jakarta who occasionally visited our home in the evenings bearing their goods.
-How remarkable it seems now that such old pottery was being sold so casually.
-It speaks perhaps of the quantities available.
-I frequently visited the Museum Pusat at the time with a copy of Van Orsoy de Fline’s Guide to the Ceramic Collection in hand, and ordered a copy of Leandro and Cecilia Locsin’s Oriental Ceramics Discovered in the Philippines (the jarlets in this collection are similar to those on page 119 of their book).
-I boxed this collection up in 1976 when I left Jakarta and opened it only recently.
+The jarlets in this collection (Nos.
+1-12) and a small dish (No. 20) were purchased from antique vendors (tukang antiek) on the west coast of Sulawesi in 1972, and one in Makassar, where I had been studying Indonesian.
+The ceramics were displayed in glass cases, a sign that the tourist trade was well underway.
+The larger pieces were purchased in Jakarta from vendors (tukang) who visited our home with baskets of ceramics perched on the back of bicycles, a nostalgic memory from that time.
+It seems remarkable now that pottery of such antiquity was being sold so casually.
+It speaks of the huge quantities that must have been available to even these humble merchants.
+I frequently visited the Museum Pusat after that with a copy of Van Orsoy de Fline’s (1886-1964) Museum Pusat Djakarta: Guide to the Ceramic Collection in hand, and sent for a copy of the Locsin’s Oriental Ceramics Discovered in the Philippines.
+The jarlets in my collection are similar to those on page 119 of their book.
+I boxed this collection up in 1976 when I left Jakarta and opened it only recently, still wrapped in old newspapers.

-Seeing these pieces again brought vivid memories of Bugis schooners in Ujung Pandang harbor, extravagant sunsets and a jeep trip up the coast with my Indonesian teacher to the old trading ports of Pare-Pare and Menado.
-This rekindled my interest and I purchased more books on Southeast Asian trade ware.
-I poured over the pictures for weeks looking for works similar to mine but was quickly overwhelmed by the diversity of Southeast Asian trade ware as well as by the remarkable growth in scholarly literature.
-I will limit myself here, therefore, to books bearing on only two items, a carelessly-made jarlet with underglaze blue rings (#6) and a celadon plate (#21) with a foliated edge, and conclude with reflections on Sulawesi trade ware and photographing ceramics.
+Seeing them brought memories of Bugis perahu in Makassar harbor, perhaps the last of the great sailing fleets, extravagant sunsets, and a jeep trip up the coast with my Indonesian teacher to the old trading ports of Pare-Pare and Menado.
+These memories rekindled my interest, and I immediately purchased a stack of books on Southeast Asian trade ware and poured over the pictures for weeks looking for works similar to mine.
+However, I was overwhelmed by the diversity of the ceramics, as well as the growth in scholarly literature.
+Faced with this dilemma, I decided to start with easily identifiable features of a few pieces, and then check with the literature to see what it had to say about it.
+In some cases, it was the other way around, and a book gave me a clue.
+Books were my guid as there were no other resources available.

 Early pottery was incised by hand, but at some point, potters’ wheels came into use.
 An example of a 17th century potter’s wheel can be seen on p.
 151 in the chapter on ceramics in Sung Ying-hsiung’s (d.
 1660) Chinese Technology in the Seventeenth Century (Tian Gong Kai Wu).
 The craftsman at the wheel in the illustration, brush in hand, is said to be ‘da quan‘ or making circles, and the circles happen to be parallel circles.

 Of all the jarlets in my collection, #2 and #8 have the most beautiful glazes and that is the problem.
 They are too beautiful; they show no weathering at all and not the slightest scratch.
-They were certainly never buried with their owners and make me wonder if there is a kiln somewhere producing modern trade ware.
+They were certainly never buried with their owners.
+They made me wonder if there is a kiln somewhere producing modern trade ware.
+There is a chapter on Vietnamese copies and forgeries in Dragons and Lotus Blossoms, Vietnamese Ceramics from the Birmingham Museum of Art by Philippe Truong, but no jarlets are listed.
+They would, in any case, be of such limited value that rather than forgeries, they might be either family heirlooms cached in a safe place, or simply well made later versions in the jarlet tradition.

 On Photographing Ceramics